Minotaur (film): Plot

 In the Minoan Bronze Age, a shadow looms over the village of Thena.
 Every three years, under King Deucalion's order, eight youths are taken from the village to the capital of the Minoans.
-There, they are placed in an underground labyrinth, to be sacrifices to the Minotaur, a Minoan god.
+There, they are placed in an underground labyrinth to be sacrificed to the Minotaur, a Minoan god.

-Theo, son of the village chief Cyrnan, is haunted by the loss of his beloved Fion in an earlier sacrifice.
-A leprous prophetess tells him that Fion still survives in the labyrinth.
-Against his father's wishes, Theo replaces one of the chosen sacrifices and is taken captive to the capitol with the others: Danu (Theo's best friend), Morna (Danu's love interest), Tyro (who initially resents Theo's high status), Didi (Tyro's love interest), Vena, Ziko, and Nan.
+Theo, son of the village chief Cyrnan, is haunted by the loss of his beloved Ffion in an earlier sacrifice.
+A leprous prophetess tells him that Ffion still survives in the labyrinth.
+Against his father's wishes, Theo replaces one of the chosen sacrifices.
+He is taken captive to the capital with the others: Danu (Theo's best friend), Morna (Danu's love interest), Tyro (who initially resents Theo's high status), Didi (Tyro's love interest), Vena, Ziko, and Nan.

-Immediately after the group are dropped into the labyrinth, the Minotaur begins hunting them, first killing Nan.
+Immediately after the group is dropped into the labyrinth, the Minotaur begins hunting them, first killing Nan.
 The survivors are approached by Queen Raphaella, Deucalion's sister and unwilling lover, who offers them a way out.
-Vena does not believe her and attempts to leave the group, but is quickly killed by the Minotaur.
-The rest of the group escape, and Raphaella leads them to a chamber at the center of the labyrinth where a heavy wooden door leads out of the labyrinth.
+Vena does not believe her and attempts to leave the group but is quickly killed by the Minotaur.
+The rest of the group escapes, and Raphaella leads them to a chamber at the center of the labyrinth, where a heavy wooden door leads out.
 The monster lies there, sleeping on a pile of its victims' remains.

-Raphaella had previously arranged for her servant Ramaya to open the door from the other side, but Deucalion catches the servant and executes her.
-The desperate group try to break open the door, but the noise wakens the Minotaur.
-It kills Ziko and the group scatters.
+Raphaella had previously arranged for her handmaiden Ramaya to open the door from the other side, but Deucalion caught the servant and executed her.
+The desperate group tried to break open the door, but the noise woke the Minotaur.
+It killed Ziko, and the group scattered.

-Theo, Danu, and Morna encounter a villager from a previous offering, named Turag.
-Turag has managed to elude the Minotaur, but has become unhinged after years of being trapped with the monster.
-Theo sees his beloved Fion's likely location while examining Turag's map of the labyrinth.
-Theo goes off alone to find her, but instead finds her corpse, lying where she was poisoned by an underground gas deposit.
+Theo, Danu, and Morna encounter a villager named Turag from a previous offering.
+Turag has managed to elude the Minotaur but has become unhinged after years of being trapped with the monster.
+Theo sees his beloved Ffion's likely location while examining Turag's labyrinth map.
+Theo goes off alone to find her but instead finds her corpse lying where she was poisoned by an underground gas deposit.